open-spaced-repetition/fsrs4anki/docs/tutorial.md

 Q8: I only use "Again" and "Good", will FSRS work fine?

 A8: Yes.
-In fact, FSRS is actually more accurate for people who rarely use "Hard" and "Easy" than for people who use all 4 buttons a lot.
+In fact, FSRS is actually a little more accurate for people who rarely use "Hard" and "Easy" than for people who use all 4 buttons a lot.

 Also, unlike SM-2, FSRS doesn't suffer from the problem of "Ease Hell".
 This problem is solved by mean reversion of difficulty.
 If you press good continuously, the difficulty will converge to $D_0(3)$.
 For more details, read [The Algorithm](https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-Algorithm).